About Behavior Support Services

 Frequently asked questions

-Aging and People with Disabilities (APD) has permission from the federal government to provide Behavior Support Services as part of its Home and Community-Based Care (HCBC) "K" Plan.
-Behavior Consultants will provide the service as employees of agencies who have a contract with APD to provide the service.
-APD case managers will refer clients to this contracted service.
+Aging and People with Disabilities (APD) has permission from the federal government to provide Behavior Support Services as part of the Home and Community-Based Care (HCBC) "K" Plan.
+Services are provided by Behavior Consultants who work for agencies that have a contract with APD.
+APD case managers refer clients to this contracted service.
 Services can't be provided without prior case manager authorization.

-Each local office will develop a priority system for identifying referrals with the contracting agency in their area.
-Persons must be Medicaid-eligible and receiving services in their home or a community-based care setting.
+Each local office has a priority system for identifying referrals with the contracting agency in their area.
+Individuals must be Medicaid-eligible and receiving services in their home or a community-based care setting.

-The service can't be provided to persons residing in nursing homes, hospitals or a Program for All-Inclusive Care for Elders (PACE).
+The service can't be provided to individuals who live in nursing homes, hospitals or a Program for All-Inclusive Care for Elders (PACE).

 The goal of the Behavior Consultant service is to focus on changes that can be made by the caregiver or within the person's environment.
-Unlike traditional methods of behavior 'management', this approach changes the caregiver's and person's routines rather than expecting the person to change.
+Unlike traditional methods of behavior "management," this approach changes routines rather than expecting the person to change.

-Using observation, interviews and environmental evaluations, the Behavior Consultant will develop a Behavior Plan with ideas, strategies and practical approaches to help caregivers create or maintain a positive relationship with the person they support.
+Using observation, interviews and environmental evaluations, the Behavior Consultant will develop a Behavior Plan.
+The plan includes ideas, strategies and practical approaches to help caregivers create or maintain a positive relationship with the person they support.

-The Behavior Consultant is expected to complete the assessment, develop a behavior plan and provide onsite teaching/coaching and revisions within 120 days of referral acceptance.
+The Behavior Consultant is expected to complete the assessment, develop a Behavior Plan, and provide onsite teaching/coaching and revisions within 120 days of accepting the referral.

 The service can be repeated one time within 12 months or more often with central office authorization.

-Agencies that are contracted to provide Behavior Support Services must delivery the service only with Behavior Consultants who have passed a Competency Evaluation.
+Contracted agencies that provide Behavior Support Services can only deliver the service with Behavior Consultants who have passed a Competency Evaluation.

 Contractors are selected based on experience with individuals who use our services, familiarity with the APD delivery system including local office functions and their plans to hire and support individuals who meet Behavior Consultant qualifications.